 One approach that has been successful in these analyses is the Viterbi algorithm that is widely used in communications systems management and voice recognition.
 [6] There is significant conversation in the community about the use of the Viterbi algorithm to analyze Hidden Markov processes in a general way.
 [7] This might prove especially useful when modeling “red force” in battlefield simulations/

-Para 2.4 OK DOD requires new fiscal reality – what can Quantum Computing bring to the table?

-One or two paragraphs on how this may be the right model for simulations

 Martingale Analyses